Anyaleef/haifa-stadium-schedule-monitor/README.md

 - Parses individual games into structured data: competition, teams, date, and kickoff time
 - Detects newly published games
 - Detects changes to an existing game's date or kickoff time
-- Detects future games that disappear from the published schedule
+- Detects future games that disappear from the published schedule, while ignoring removals on or after the scheduled game date
 - Handles games whose kickoff time has not yet been published
 - Sends a reminder on the day of a scheduled game
 - Sends a Telegram warning if the website cannot be read or parsed correctly